mautic/mautic-typo3/Documentation/Installation/Index.rst

 Before we continue you must clear Mautic's cache.
 This can be done by deleting the contents of the `app/cache` directory on the server.

 Go back to the TYPO3 backend and open the Mautic backend module.
+Select the right authorization protocol.
 Fill in the root URL of your Mautic installation.
 Then fill the public and the secret key with the values we generated earlier in Mautic.
 Click save.
 A new button should now pop up that reads "Authorize with Mautic".
 Click this button, then log in and accept.
 You will be redirected back to your TYPO3 instance.